abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ```

 **Caution:**
-Do this **once, on a fresh PVC**, and do not use `chown -R`.
-A recursive chown over a
+Do this **once, on a fresh PVC**.
+Do not use `chown -R`, because recursive chown over a
 volume that already holds Vivado build trees walks hundreds of thousands of small files
-and can take ten minutes or more.
+and can over ten minutes.

 ## 3. Start a build pod